 Malaseb is registered to treat Seborrhoeic Dermatitis and Dermatophytosis.
 Seborrhoeic Dermatitis is the scientific name for a skin infection involving bacteria (Staphylococcus) and yeast (Malassezia).
-Dermatophytosis is the scientific name for ringworm, a condition which is not due to worms (like the name suggests) but is in fact a fungal infection.

-Reasons for disruption to the natural balance
+Reasons for disruption to the natural balance:

-Parasites, such as fleas, mites and lice.
+- Parasites, such as fleas, mites and lice.

-Conformational problems such as deep skin folds, making sweaty crevices.
+- Conformational problems such as deep skin folds, making sweaty crevices.

 How does Malaseb help?

-Kills the micro-organisms, helping to keep the numbers of yeasts and bacteria at manageable levels.
+- Kills the micro-organisms, helping to keep the numbers of yeasts and bacteria at manageable levels.

-Removes excess scale and oils, commonly produced when the skin is infected
+- Removes excess scale and oils, commonly produced when the skin is infected

-How often should I apply Malaseb?
+How often should you apply Malaseb?

 In the case of seborrhoeic dermatitis, Malaseb should be used twice weekly when the infection is active.
 You may be able to reduce the frequency of bathing to once per week or fortnight once the infection is under control.
 In most circumstances long term therapy is needed as ‘curing’ the cause of the imbalance is not always possible.